A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Introduction

-In this generalized case, due to the limitation of expression of $a_\delta$, the factor $a_{\Delta, \delta}$ is more representative in contrast to $a_\delta$ and also yields an insurmountable result.
-The structure of this paper is as follows.
-In Section \ref{sec_def_prelim}, we recall some basic definitions and introduce some notions.
-In Section \ref{section_main_thm_proof}, we will divide the problem into three parts, initially provide a rigorous proof of Schmidt's subspace theorem for effective Cartier divisors based on the idea in \cite{HL25} and extent it to numerically equivalent ample divisors in two different ways, and then handle the issue of algebraic points of bounded degree.
+In Section \ref{section_main_thm_proof}, we will divide the problem into three parts, initially provide a rigorous proof of Schmidt's subspace theorem for effective Cartier divisors based on the idea in \cite{HL25} and extend it to numerically equivalent ample divisors in two different ways, and then handle the issue of algebraic points of bounded degree.